aclemotte/LookAndLeanAndPlay/Readme.txt

 - to see the last calibration done.
 - to place an user correctly in the tracking box range of the eye-tracker
 - to control the cursor by pressing the letter 'Q' or 'q'.
+- to see the Head-tracking data
+- to control the cursor with the eye-tracking and with the head-tracking